Take care when smelling the flowers so you don't find a little Magnolia Green Jumping Spider on your nose.

-Females are slightly larger than males and lay eggs under leaves and cover them with spider silk.
-The chelicerae of males stick out while those of females are tucked under like normal.
-Both share the lucid green body color and pairs of black dots on the abdomen.
+Females are slightly larger than males and lay eggs under leaves, covering them with spider silk.
+The chelicera of males stick out while those of females are tucked under.
+Both have the lucid green body color and pairs of black dots on the abdomen.
 Pairs of eyes sit along the front of the face and top of the head, diminishing in size.
 Short hairs surround them.

-They are most commonly found on their namesake, the magnolia tree, but they are not limited to just that plant.
-Oak, maple, pine and other trees are also fair hunting grounds.
-Magnolia Green Jumping Spiders are typically seen in the warm, humid areas of the Southeast.
+Magnolia Green Jumping Spiders are most commonly found on their namesake, the magnolia tree, but they are not limited to just that plant.
+Oak, maple, pine, and other trees are also fair hunting grounds.
+Magnolia Green Jumping Spiders are typically seen in the warmer, humid parts of the Southeast in the U.S..

 Scientific Name: Lyssomanes viridis

 Size (Adult; Length): 5mm to 8mm (0.20in to 0.31in)